sparrc/cookbook/readme.md

 #### Ingredients

-- 3 large very ripe bananas
+- 3 very ripe bananas
-- 3 tbsp (about 45g) veg oil or margarine
+- 1/4 cup (60ml) olive oil
+- 1/4 cup (60ml) maple syrup
 - 1 tbsp brandy or bourbon (optional)
-- 1/4 cup (60ml) maple syrup
-- 225g plain flour (or mix, I use 75g whole-grain spelt and 150g white flour)
+- 225g flour (I usually use 125g whole-grain spelt and 100g white flour)
-- 2 tbsp chia seeds
+- 1 heaping tbsp chia seeds
 - 1/4 tsp salt
 - 1/4 tsp cinnamon
+- 1/2 tsp vanilla extract
-- 50g walnut pieces
+- 60g walnut pieces
 - 1.5 tsp baking powder
-- extra walnut or pecan pieces for topping
+- extra walnut pieces for topping (optional)

 #### Directions:

-1. Mash the bananas with the vegetable oil.
+1. Mash the bananas with the oil and maple syrup.
 2. Add the rest of the ingredients, folding in the walnuts and baking powder last.
 3. Mix well with a spatula and pour into a bread pan, then top with extra nuts.
 4. bake at 350 F (175 C) for 50-60 minutes.